 - Once you have been offered a work placement/internship you or your employer must contact one of the Tier 5 sponsor Schemes for sponsorship.

 - Your Tier 5 sponsor must issue a certificate of sponsorship to you before you can make your visa application.

 - You should contact the listed Tier 5 (Government Authorised Exchange) sponsors for any professional training or internship that you are interested in, and to ask for full details of eligibility and how to apply.

-- It costs £235 (from 6 April 2017) to apply by post or £825 (from 6 April 2017) to apply in person from inside the UK if you are eligible to apply from within the UK, plus £200 per year for the immigration health surcharge.
-It costs £235 (from 6 April 2017) to apply from outside the UK, plus £200 per year for the immigration health surcharge.
+- It costs £244 to apply by post or £800 for super priority service from inside the UK if you are eligible to apply from within the UK, plus £400 per year for the immigration health surcharge.
+It costs £244 to apply from outside the UK, plus £400 per year for the immigration health surcharge.

 - You can bring your dependants with you.

 - You can work in the job described in your certificate of sponsorship, and do a second job for up to 20 hours per week in the same sector and at the same level as the work for which the Certificate of Sponsorship was assigned, or do a job on the Tier 2 shortage occupation list for up to 20 hours per week as well as your main job.

 The scheme allows you to undertake specific types of work in the UK, for example internships and work placements which are supernumerary for a period of 1 year or for 2 years, depending on the scheme.
 Supernumerary means the employer is creating a position for you in excess of or outside of their regular staffing requirements.